View and download our datasets

 UNU-WIDER has several datasets that have been created in the course of research projects and are freely downloadable.

 The WIID collects and stores information on income inequality for developed, developing, and transition countries.
-The database, its documentation, as well as a data query and visualization app are available on this website.
+The database, its documentation, and the WIID Companion datasets are available on this website.

 The Government Revenue Dataset (GRD) includes data on government revenue, tax, and its subcomponents for over 190 countries.
 It presents a complete picture of trends over time at the country, regional, and cross-country levels.
 The GRD is updated annually, with the most recent version released in June 2020.
 The dataset, associated documentation, and the GRD Explorer visualisation tool are all available on this website.
 Read more

 While microsimulation models are routinely used by researchers and policy makers in developed countries, few developing countries have access to such tools.
 Many of the developing countries are now building up their social protection systems and the financing of public spending will need to be increasingly based on domestic tax revenues.
 This project aims to make tax-benefit microsimulation models available to developing countries.
 Read more

 A SAM is a consistent data framework that captures the information contained in the national income and product accounts and a supply-use table (SUT), as well as the monetary flows between institutions.
 Since is an ex-post accounting framework, within its square matrix, total receipts must equal total payments for each account reported by the SAM.
 The required data is drawn from various sources and must, therefore, be compiled and made consistent.
 This process is valuable since it helps identify inconsistencies among statistical sources.
 For example, there are invariably differences between the incomes and expenditures reported in national household surveys and national accounts.
 SAMs are economy-wide databases which are used in conjunction with analytical techniques to strengthen the evidence underlying policy decisions.
 UNU-WIDER provides Social Accounting Matrices for South Africa and Mozambique.
 Read more